-- · personal and professional integrity, ethics and values; - · experience in corporate management, such as serving as an officer or former officer of a publicly-held company; - · development or commercialization experience in large pharmaceutical companies; - experience as a board member or executive officer of another publicly-held company; - · strong finance experience; - · diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - · diversity of background and perspective, including with respect to age, gender, race, place of residence and specialized experience; - · conflicts of interest; and - · practical and mature business judgment.
+- personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly-held company; - development or commercialization experience in large pharmaceutical companies; - experience as a board member or executive officer of another publicly-held company; - strong finance experience; - diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - diversity of background and perspective, including with respect to age, gender, race, place of residence and specialized experience; - conflicts of interest; and - practical and mature business judgment.

 The nominating and corporate governance committee's goal is to assemble a board of directors that brings to the company a variety of perspectives and skills derived from high quality business and professional experience.
 Moreover, the nominating and corporate governance committee believes that the background and qualifications of the board of directors, considered as a group, should provide a significant mix of experience, knowledge and abilities that will allow the board of directors to fulfill its responsibilities.
-Nominees are not discriminated against on the basis of race, religion, national origin, sexual orientation, disability or any other basis proscribed by law
+Nominees are not discriminated against on the basis of race, religion, national origin, sexual orientation, disability or any other basis proscribed by law.

 Other than the foregoing criteria for director nominees, the nominating and corporate governance committee has not adopted a formal policy with respect to a fixed set of specific minimum qualifications for its candidates for membership on the board of directors.
 The nominating and corporate governance committee may consider such other facts, including, without limitation, diversity, as it may deem are in the best interests of the company and its stockholders.
 The nominating and corporate governance committee does, however, believe it is appropriate for at least one, and, preferably, several, members of our board of directors to meet the criteria for an "audit committee financial expert" as defined by SEC rules, and that a majority of the members of our board of directors be independent as required under the Nasdaq qualification standards.
-The nominating and corporate governance committee also believes it is appropriate for our President and Chief Executive Officer to serve as a member of our board of directors.
-Our directors' performance and qualification criteria are reviewed annually by the nominating and corporate governance committee.
+The nominating and corporate governance and qualification criteria are reviewed annually by the nominating and corporate governance committee.